PeTPPPP/TSUI/README.md

 2) Pharmacovigilance reports

    data/TSUI_Encoded/DEMO, data/TSUI_Encoded/DRUG, data/TSUI_Encoded/HIST, data/TSUI_Encoded/REAC:
    Individual files correspond to resource/demo202104_utf_EN_final.txt, resource/drug202104_utf_EN_final.txt, resource/hist202104_utf_EN_final.txt, and resource/reac202104_utf_EN_final.txt, respectively, after correction for redundancy, character mismatches, etc. and conversion into a relational database format.
+NOTE: Due to these secondary steps, we encourage the use of this version of the dataset instead of the raw files.